Anuj411/book-rental-system/readme.md

 charged a fee determined by the book's page count divided by 100.
 For instance, if a book has 300 pages, the fee would be $3.00 for every subsequent month.

-- **Register new student:** To borrow a book student have to register himself in the system undertaken of admin.
+- **Register new student:** To borrow a book, the student has to register himself in the system undertaken by admin.

-- **View list of rented books:** Admin can view list of books rented by a perticular student and other details also.
+- **View list of rented books:** Admin can view the list of books rented by a particular student and other details.

 ### Installation

 1. Clone the repository.
     - `git clone https://github.com/Anuj411/book-rental-system.git`
-2. Create a new virtual environment in project directory.
+2. Create a new virtual environment in the project directory and activate it.
     - `virtualenv venv`
-3. Activate virtual venv and install requirements.
+3. Install the requirements for development.
     - `pip install -r requirements/local.txt`
-4. Create .env file from .env.example file and set database configurations.
+4. Create .env file from .env.example file and set database configurations in it.
 5. Run seed command.
     - `python manage.py seed`
 6. Now, start the django server.